 There’s a Scientific Reason Why Pink and Red Candies Are So Irresistible

-Pink and red candies have long been a favorite of customers, and it turns out there's a very specific science behind it.
+Red and pink candies have long been customer favorites, and it turns out there's a scientific reason for this seemingly arbitrary preference.

-Starbust recently released an all pink bag of candy and Twitter went nuts.
-But according to a recent article from slate.com, this isn’t the first time companies have come up with a group of only pink or red flavors.
-Starburst previously released a FaveReds collection that included strawberry, cherry, fruit punch, and watermelon (fun fact, it’s allergy-free as well).
+When Starbust released an all-pink bag of candy, Twitter went nuts.
+But it wasn’t the first time the company sold a group of strictly pink or red flavors.
+It had previously released a FaveReds collection that included strawberry, cherry, fruit punch, and watermelon.

 Starburst isn’t the only brand capitalizing on consumers’ desire for pink and red sweets.
-Popsicle came out with Red Classics that featured only strawberry, cherry, and raspberry flavors.
-Mike and Ike had a Red Rageous version and Life Savers made their Cherry the only flavor that comes individually packaged.
-You can even get all red Sour Cherry Peeps, Cherry Vines, red Tic-Tacs, Hot Tamales, and Haribo gummy strawberries.
-There are now websites that will allow you to filter out all colors that aren’t red and pink.
+Popsicle came out with a Red Classics box that featured only strawberry, cherry, and raspberry flavors.
+Mike and Ike had a Red Rageous version, and Life Savers made cherry the only flavor to come individually packaged.
+You can even get all-red Sour Cherry Peeps, Cherry Vines, Tic-Tacs, Hot Tamales, and Haribo gummy strawberries.
+Incidentally, all of these would be great last-minute Valentine’s Day gift ideas.

-Psychologist Marcia Pelchat, PhD, says that cultural experiences also dictates our desire or disdain for certain colors.
+Psychologist Marcia Pelchat, PhD, says cultural experiences also dictate our desire or disdain for certain colors.
 If an entire culture has established a certain color as the preferred one and the one associated with sweet, then that is the one that will stick.

 Throughout history and especially in the Industrial Age, around 1820, the color red was used to make sweets more appealing to children.
 And, Spence adds, the preference can begin as early as infancy.
 Research confirms that infants will prefer a sweet taste versus a sour one and will prefer the color of the cup in which the sweet item resides.
 All of this may explain why so many Valentine’s Day gifts for kids include pink and red candy.

-Unilever (the owner of Popsicle) saw the power of the red when it came to creating an all red product line.
+Unilever (the owner of Popsicle) saw the power of red when it came to creating an all-red product line.
 A representative credits the company’s success to scientific data as well as customer feedback.
 Customers were demanding an all-red line no matter the flavor.